-(EmissionA x RatingA + EmissionB x RatingB etc.) / EmissionTotal the sources in the inventory from each of the sources in the inventory
+(EmissionA x RatingA + EmissionB x RatingB etc.) / EmissionTotal

-Where: EmissionA, EmissionB etc. are the emissions of the pollutants from each of
+Where: EmissionA, EmissionB etc. are the emissions of the pollutants from each of the sources in the inventory

-RatingA, RatingB etc. are the data quality ratings applied to the mapping of emissions
+RatingA, RatingB etc. are the data quality ratings applied to the mapping of emissions from each of the sources in the inventory